Upon graduating with a BA degree in International Studies, students will have:

 2) Students may create their own concentration reflecting a coherent combination of coursework equivalent to four semester courses (12 credits).

-Concentrations may include:
+Specializations may include:

 - A language beyond that used to fulfill the major's language requirement;